Mustafagomleksiz/Mustafagomleksiz/README.md

 ## I'm a Data Scientist at Bright Education

 - 👨‍💻 I’m currently working on machine learning projects using python.
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: expand my knowledge and expertise by exploring additional technologies and continuously generating innovative ideas.

 ---